Chair, Midlothian District

 Term: 2016 - 2020

 Leslie Haley was elected as the Midlothian District Supervisor on November 3, 2015, and began her four-year term on January 1, 2016.
-She was elected as the Board's Vice-Chair in 2017 and 2018.
+She was elected as the Board's Chair in 2019 and Vice-Chair in 2017 and 2018.

 Ms. Haley has been active in community and school affairs in Chesterfield County since 1999.
 She has served as recent president of the Midlothian High School PTSO, past president of the Chesterfield County Council of PTA / PTSAs, a board member of SAFE (Substance Abuse Free Environment) since 2008, and on the 2013 School Bond Referendum Committee.
 She worked with the 2004 Bond Referendum Committee and has organized and led many community-based efforts such as the Citizen's Standardized Testing Forum to address the many concerns with standardized testing.
 She most recently served on the Citizen's Budget Committee for Chesterfield Schools.
 In addition, she serves as Trustee of the Beth William's Foundation, which partnered with the Village of Midlothian Volunteer Coalition and the Chesterfield County Department of Parks and Recreation to refurbish the old Watkins Annex field in the Village of Midlothian.